Core Microeconomics

 8724 Macroeconomic Theory IIB G 3

 Micro foundations of aggregate demand from the perspective of dynamic optimization; topics also include permanent income, lifetime portfolio choice, Q-theory of investment, consumption CAPM, term structure and long term risk.
-Prereq: 8723, or 806 and 807, or equiv, and permission of Economics Director of Grad Studies.
-Not open to students with credit for 809.
+Prereq: 8723, or equiv, and permission of Economics Director of Grad Studies.

 Core Econometrics